mantoni/mochify.js/README.md

 - `--timeout` or `-t` changes the Mocha timeout.
 Defaults to `2000`.
 - `--colors` explicitly enables color output.
 - `--no-colors` explicitly disables color output.
+- `--outfile` or `-o` writes output to this file.
+If unspecified, mochify prints to stdout.
 - `--require` or `-r` requires the given module.
 - `--debug` launches the WebKit debugger.
 - `--port` uses a specific port for the PhantomJS server.